Skip to Content

 Two modes

-inquirymode — customer taps “Order this” → a form opens with the product pre-filled → they submit → one handoff lands in your inbox.cartmode — customer taps “Add to cart” → product is added to a local cart (lives in their browser only, keyed to your integration) → they review on the cart page (a Cart review block) and check out → one multi-line handoff lands in your inbox.
+• cart mode — customer taps “Add to cart” → product is added to a local cart (lives in their browser only, keyed to your integration) → they review on the cart page (auto-injected when you use cart-mode CTAs — no block to place) and check out → one multi-line handoff lands in your inbox.

 Form fields